 - Add sauce to pasta and toss until the pasta is fully coated

-- Top plates of peanut noodles with diced green onion, chopped peanuts and sesame seeds.
+- Top plates of peanut noodles with diced green onion, chopped peanuts, and sesame seeds.

 - If you want to serve it cold:

-- Rinse noodles in cold water until they are completely cooled, toss with sauce, and add on some diced green onions, chopped peanuts and sesame seeds when you plate it.
+- Rinse noodles in cold water until they are completely cooled, toss with sauce, and add on some diced green onions, chopped peanuts, and sesame seeds when you plate it.

-When the noodles are hot they seem absorb more sauce then when they are cold.
+When the noodles are hot they seem to absorb more sauce then when they are cold.
 So adjust the amount of sauce you put on them accordingly.
 I like extra sauce drizzled over the top myself, so I usually serve a small side dish of sauce!